-Most babies are born with fairly sensitive skin, so it’s not unlikely for your baby to develop a rash at some point in time.
-Rashes are usually harmless, but some can potentially have dangerous consequences for your baby.
+Most babies are born with sensitive skin, so it’s not unlikely for your baby to develop a rash at some point in time.
+Rashes are usually harmless, but some could be the result of a potentially dangerous underlying condition for your baby.

-It is possible for all children to develop a heat rash, but it is most common in babies.
-A heat rash occurs when your baby overheats.
-The rash is most commonly noticeable in the folds of the skin, on the chest, stomach, neck, and where the clothes fit tighter (source).
+Anyone can develop a heat rash, but it is most common in babies.
+A baby heat rash occurs when your baby overheats.
+The rash is most commonly noticeable in the folds of the skin, on the chest, stomach, neck, and where the clothes fit tighter (1).

 Heat Rash Symptoms

-- Your baby’s head or neck is damp from sweat.
+- Their head or neck is damp from sweat.

-- Your baby is more irritable and fussy than normal.
+- They are more irritable and fussy than usual.

-A heat rash can occur when your baby has been profusely sweating and her pores have now become clogged, so the sweat can’t be released.
+A heat rash can occur when your baby has been profusely sweating, causing their pores to become clogged so they can’t release the sweat.

-The reason heat rash is more popular among babies is because their pores are much smaller, so they are more likely to become clogged.
+Heat rash is more popular among babies because their pores are much smaller, making them more likely to become clogged.

-Heat rash is most common during the summer months when the temperature is rather high or there is a high percentage of humidity.
+Heat rash is most common during the summer months when the temperatures or humidity levels are high.

-Your baby may also experience a heat rash if they overheat from too many layers of clothes, or if they are running a fever.
+Your baby may also experience a heat rash if they overheat from wearing too many layers of clothes or if they are running a fever.

 A heat rash alone is not dangerous to your baby.
-It may be uncomfortable and cause itchiness, but usually nothing more.
+It may be uncomfortable and cause itchiness but usually nothing more (2).

-A heat rash does occur as a result of your baby being too hot, so you should take action to help lower your baby’s body temperature.
-If your baby is overheated for too long, it can actually lead to life-threatening complications like a heat stroke.
+Heat rashes occur as a result of your baby being too hot, so you should take action to help lower your baby’s body temperature.
+If your baby is overheated for too long, it can lead to life-threatening complications, like a heat stroke.

-Overheating at night has been proven to increase your baby’s chances of developing SIDS, Sudden Infant Death Syndrome.
-It is important you take extra precautions to ensure your baby is dressed appropriately and its room is a comfortable temperature.
-If it is too hot for you, it is too hot for your baby (source).
+Overheating at night has been proven to increase your baby’s chances of developing Sudden Infant Death Syndrome (SIDS).
+Take extra precautions to ensure your baby is dressed appropriately and their room is at a comfortable temperature.
+If it is too hot for you, it is too hot for your baby (3).

 When To Worry